The battle to confirm Kavanaugh heats up with document fight

 Democrats say those materials are critical to determining who Kavanaugh is and what he believes.

-"Unequivocally, this process is the most political and most dangerous that I’ve seen," said The Leadership Conference's Vice President Kristine Lucius, who worked for Judiciary Committee Democrats for 14 years and has overseen a handful of Supreme Court confirmations.
+"Unequivocally, this process is the most political and most dangerous that I’ve seen," said Kristine Lucius, vice president of the Leadership Conference.
+Lucius has worked for Judiciary Committee Democrats for 14 years and has overseen a handful of Supreme Court confirmations.
 "What (Republicans) are assigned to do is ram this through with as little transparency as possible."

 At a news conference on Thursday, with piles of boxes stacked behind them to represent the amount of documents Grassley has requested, Republican senators said Democrats are being “unreasonable” and only attempting to delay his inevitable confirmation.